CoraYako/spartan-hardware/README.md

 ### 👉🏻 Task List ✅

-- Development of the view through dynamic components with Javascript and React.
+- Development of the view through dynamic components with Javascript and Nextjs 13.
-- Adding style with Material UI components, tables and elements.
+- Adding React Query to use a hooks for simples queries.
-- Creating the linked routes of the page using React Router.
+- Context for manage state of users, styles globals, and cart.
-- Formik, Yup, Axios and Redux to control and submit form data.
+- Formik, Yup to control and submit form data.
-- Using Google Oauth API as Login alternative.
+- Styling components with Styled-Components library.
-- Using Google Maps API to show dinamical maps and Location Autocomplete.
+- Obtaining and uploading images of pets with Cloudinary.
-- obtaining and uploading images of pets with Cloudinary.
+- Swiper to simplify develop carousels.
 - Visual and attractive animations added with Framer Motion.
 - Deployed on Vercel.